-The Science of Sweat & Deodorant
+The Science of Sweat, Deodorant & Antiperspirant

 Eccrine Glands Help Regulate Body Temperature

 The majority of sweat glands, eccrine glands, are found over most of the body and open directly onto the surface of the skin.
+This means they are not associated with hair follicles.

 The “sweat” from these glands is composed mainly of water, salt and trace amounts of other electrolytes that help regulate the balance of fluids in your body.